|You are in: Home > 18xx > 18xx Tiles Database

 This does not preserve the historical orientations of all tiles, but given the impossibility of finding any consistency with the published tiles, this approach does allow most tiles in orientation 1 to upgrade to orientation 1 at the next level, which seems a sensible basis to start from.

 There are those who dislike a database approach, as it is seen as difficult to take a snapshot from the site.
-However, if you request tiles 0 to 999 you'll get everything the system holds and can snapshot the results page with no problems.
+However, if you click Show Tiles with nothing selected you'll get everything the database holds and can snapshot the resulting page.
 This is actually more flexible.
 You could request the tile set for a particular game and take a snapshot of the results, or whatever you find useful.